avinash25mis/Depression-Management-App/README.md

-# An application to configure message and motivation using image and quotes on day basis using day1, day 2 etc
+# An application to configure message, motivation image and quotes for a 90 days challenge course
 it is a 90 day course web application with each day having list of message